slopezpereyra/slopezpereyra.github.io/_posts/2024-07-17-OnVoluntaryDeath.md

 fashion: defeated by Caesar, he plunged his sword into his chest and tore his bowels with his hands.
 Seneca died a slow and bureaucratic death by command of Nero.
 The Bolivian agent who executed Che Guevara reported his last words to
 be: *Serénese y apunte bien: va a matar a un hombre*.
-Socrates, out of respect to a ruling which he knew unfair, declined to be saved by his friends; when the time came, he drank the hemlock calmly, and his farewell thought was of a debt he didn't want to leave unpaid.
+Severino Di Giovanni, facing execution, said to his defender: "I am aware of my situation and I do not intend to shy away from any kind of responsibility.
+I played, I lost.
+As a good loser, I pay with my life."[^1] Socrates, out of respect to a ruling which he knew unfair, declined to be saved by his friends; when the time came, he drank the hemlock calmly, and his farewell thought was of a debt he didn't want to leave unpaid.

 At the core of the Christian *ethos* is the willingness to die.
 God himself became incarnate so as to suffer earthly death.
 Origen of Alexandria endured